skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 * Update testing is not on scope for now (it may be added to update-specific testing or added here in the future)

+* API testing is not part of this test package as of now.

+* Same for console testing

 # Test factors